Esther Rockett is an investigator and writer who is passionate about protecting the public from cults and health scams

-Based in Byron Bay, Australia, Esther was a health practitioner for almost 20 years.
-She has a Bachelor degree in Religious Studies from the University of Queensland with special interests in Eastern religions, New Religious Movements and cults.
+Based in Sydney, Australia, Esther was a health practitioner for almost 20 years.
+She has a major in Religious Studies from the University of Queensland with special interests in Eastern religions, New Religious Movements and cults.

 Esther campaigns to improve protections for patients and clients of health services.
-She is passionate about helping patients protect themselves from exploitation, privacy invasion and treatment room abuses, including sexual abuse.
+She believes authorities are not doing enough to protect the vulnerable from exploitation, privacy invasion and treatment room abuses, including sexual abuse.

 Activism against Universal Medicine

-Esther became concerned about the Universal Medicine organization after disturbing experiences in the treatment room of Universal Medicine leader, Serge Benhayon as well as at an Esoteric Healing workshop.
+Esther became concerned about the Universal Medicine organization after disturbing experiences in the treatment room of Universal Medicine leader, Serge Benhayon, as well as at one of his Esoteric Healing workshops.
 At the time of those experiences in 2004-5, unregistered health practitioners in NSW were unregulated and there were no avenues for complaints.

 Benhayon v Rockett defamation proceeding